testasoon/ImmutableVector/README.md

 # ImmutableVector
-C++ implementation of immutable vector from rust
+C++ implementation of immutable vector from Scala